Here are a series of exercises on finding supernovae, starting with

 5.16.
 Approximately how many times brighter than the Sun is the

-The core of M51 (the bright spot in the center) is about as bright as a million Suns.
 Use the photometry tool to compare the brightness of the supernova to the core of the galaxy.
 Click on "Photometry Settings."
 Change "Star Radius" and "Sky" from Auto to Forced.
 Enter in 7 for Star Radius and 14 for Sky Radius.

 from Spring of 1994.
 Describe your findings.